CarolinaSantanaOliveira/assignments/CV.md

 **Compare Europe Group - Performance Marketing Analyst (2017 - present) - Portugal**

 *CEG is the leading comparison platform for financial, telco and utility products across Europe*
-- Performs analyses around marketing metrics for five different countries, namely Belgium, Denmark, Finland, Norway, and Portugal
+- Performs analyses around marketing metrics for four different countries, namely Belgium, Denmark, Finland, and Portugal
 - Coordinates paid marketing campaigns on Facebook
 - Launches A/B tests to improve marketing campaigns
 - Supports the design and the content marketing teams delivering marketing insights related to their activities
-- Prepares reports and fetch Facebook data using Graph API and JavaScript
+- Prepares reports and fetch Facebook data using Graph API, JavaScript and SQL

 **The Brazilian Institute of Economics at Getulio Vargas Foundation (FGV/IBRE) - Research Assistant (2015-2016) - Brazil**
 - Analyzed price index